 Proposed Changes to Glass Recycling Bin Collections

-Horsham Rural City Council are asking residents to share their views on a proposed change to the glass recycling (purple bin) collection frequency.
+Horsham Rural City Council asked residents to share their views on a proposed change to the glass recycling (purple bin) collection frequency.

 Since glass recycling bins were introduced in April 2023, fewer households have been using the service.
 Currently, only 18% of households put their glass bins out every four weeks, down from 24% the year before.
 On average, each bin collected is less than one-quarter full.